 5. Use DataFrames instead of RDDs (Resilient Distributed Datasets) for ease of use.
 There has been extensive work done between versions 1.6 and 2.0 to make functionality traditionally done using RDDs easier to do with DataFrames.
 DataFrames are also efficient across languages.
 So if you’re more comfortable with java, python, or R there is no performance loss suffered by not switching to scala.

 6. Avoid partial actions.
 A partial action, is an action that does not allow the DAG (Directed Acyclic Graph) for a Spark job to be fully evaluated.
 Thus transformations along the way do not complete.
 For example, one issue whose solution eluded me for some time was why computation was slow on data I cached.
 Eventually I realized by looking at the web UI that only some of the data was cached.
 However, I still did not know why all the data was not being cached.
 In fact, I knew that since cache() was a transformation, I had to call an action before it would be evaluated.
 The code I was running was data=df.cache().show().
-However, because show is defaulted to 20, and my data had more than 20 rows, show() was a partial action.
+However, because show() is defaulted to 20, and my data had more than 20 rows, show() was a partial action.
 I should have been running data=df.cache().count(), as count() will always act as a full action.
 So be wary of partial actions.
 Thanks to Holden Karau for pointing this one out to me.

-These tips highlight Apache Spark’s ability to deliver serious gains in productivity despite limited user computing capability.
+These tips highlight Spark’s ability to deliver serious gains in productivity despite limited user computing capability.
 There is definitely an ideal set up for each organization’s particular needs.
 As such, one or all of the following: expanding to a cluster setup, building a data warehouse, and utilizing an infrastructure team might be necessary at some point.
-My aim is simply to make it easier to create a proof of concept that justifies stakeholder investment and/or provide some pointers if you decide that a bare bones set up is best for you.
+My aim here is simply to make it easier to create a proof of concept that justifies stakeholder investment and/or provide some pointers if you decide that a bare bones set up is best for you.